Health Care Payments Data Program Submitters

 2. Can anyone else submit data to HPD?

 Yes, private self-insured entities, and any other submitter with less than the threshold of covered lives, may apply to voluntarily submit data to HPD.
+Please refer to California Code of Regulations Section 97305 for more information.

 3. Is it required that we report all claims for services provided in CA or all claims for Californians, even if they were provided out of state?

 HPD requires data for CA residents, regardless of where the services were provided.
+For more information, please refer to California Code of Regulations Section 97342.

 4. What type of data does HPD require?

 Initially, submitters are required to send medical claims and encounters, pharmacy claims, eligibility, and provider data.
+Dental claims data will be required in 2024.

 The HPD Program anticipates collecting healthcare data for 30 to 34 million Californians, sourced from: the Department of Health Care Services (DHCS) for Medi-Cal members; the Centers for Medicare & Medicaid Services (CMS) for Medicare fee-for-service members; and health plans and insurers for those with employer-based, individual, or Medicare Advantage coverage.